retaildevcrews/capi-in-codespaces/README.md

   ```

-- A workload cluster configuraton with 1 control plane and 1 worker machine is generated as part of Codespaces setup.
+- A workload cluster configuraton with 1 control plane and 1 worker machine is generated as part of the Codespaces setup.
 It creates a YAML file named `capi-quickstart.yaml` with a predefined list of Cluster API objects; Cluster, Machines, Machine Deployments, etc.

   > If needed, regenerate the cluster configuration by running:
   >